Contact form

 Majestic mountain peaks, awesomely steep fjords, vast forests, lakes of crystal blue water, the Northern Lights and the Land of the Midnight Sun.
 Norway has all this and much more.
 The country can arguably boast the most stunning and dramatic landscapes in Europe, guaranteed to leave your senses reeling.
 Not surprising when you consider that Norway has over 1,300 nature reserves, offering bounteous amounts of space and tranquillity where the air is fabulously fresh and the surroundings sublime.

 This is where modern skiing was invented so don’t be surprised to discover excellent ski pistes, most notably in the south-east around Lillehammer, which hosted the 1994 Winter Olympics.
-You might want to follow the example of the adventurous Norwegians, who love to make their own trails in the middle of nowhere - no matter what the season.
+You may even want to follow the example of the adventurous Norwegians, who love to make their own trails in the middle of nowhere - no matter what the season.

 To experience nature at its most raw, visit the Land of the Midnight Sun at Lofoten, on the edge of the snowy wilderness that is the Arctic Circle.
 And when you’ve had your fill of the great outdoors, don’t forget to visit Oslo, the world’s biggest village.
-Anywhere you go, Norway will keep surprising you.
+Anywhere you go, Norway will keep surprising you. (back to the top)

 Greenland